cariosciot/contax-melbourne-handbook/benefits-and-perks.md

 ## Paid Time Off

 CONTAX offers 4 weeks of paid vacation and the standard national/state holidays every year.
 An employee wishing to use their vacation time must obtain approval in writing from their manager at least two weeks prior to the requested vacation.
 Barring extenuating circumstances, these requests will be approved without delay.
 Just make sure to check with your team before taking any extended absence, so they’re not left in the lurch.
+In addition, the [Paid Time Off Checklist](pto-checklist.md) is an excellent resource to ensure that you can make the most of your time away from work.

 We don't have a limit on sick days.
 If you're under the weather, take the time you need to feel better.
 We really do want your work at CONTAX to be the best work you do in your life, and we appreciate that that's not possible if you're uncertain about your health.